In This Section

 AMERICAN INSTITUTE OF STEEL CONSTRUCTION ANTITRUST POLICY

-AISC Holdings, Inc., and its subsidiary organizations are a not for profit corporation ("AISC" or "Institute"), organized to serve and advance the steel construction industry.
-The purpose is to provide, through its technical committees, and other activities, a common meeting ground where steel mills, fabricators, detailers, suppliers, erectors, engineers, academics and others can become informed of current developments in the steel construction industry and otherwise advance that industry's contribution to the general public.
-AISC is not intended to, and may not, play any role in competitive decisions of its members or their employers, nor in any way restrict competition among participants in the steel construction industry.
+AISC Holdings, Inc., and its subsidiary organizations are a not-for-profit corporation ("AISC" or "Institute"), organized to serve and advance the steel construction industry.
+In pursing this objective, AISC provides, through its committees and other activities, a common meeting ground where steel mills, fabricators, detailers, suppliers, erectors, engineers, academics, and others associated with the steel construction industry can become informed of current developments in the industry and advance our collective contribution to the general public.
+AISC is not intended to, and does not, play any role in competitive decisions of its members or their employers, nor in any way restrict competition among participants in the steel construction industry.

-It shall be the responsibility of every member of AISC to be guided by the Institute's policy of strict compliance with the antitrust laws in all AISC activities.
-It shall be the special responsibility of committee chairmen, AISC officers and staff to assure that this policy is known and adhered to in the course of activities pursued under their leadership.
+It shall be the responsibility of every member of an AISC committee to be guided by the Institute's policy of strict compliance with applicable federal and state antitrust laws in all AISC activities.
+It shall be the special responsibility of committee chairs and AISC officers and staff to assure that this policy is known to AISC committee members and that they are expected to adhere to it in the course of activities pursued under their leadership.

-To assist the AISC staff and all of its officers, directors and committee chairmen in recognizing situations which may raise the appearance of an antitrust problem, the Board will as a matter of policy furnish to each such person the Institute's General Rules of Antitrust Compliance.
-Should questions arise as to the manner in which the antitrust laws may apply to the activities of AISC or any committee or chapter thereof, such questions shall be directed to AISC's headquarters and/or its counsel, as appropriate.
+To assist committee chairs and AISC officers and staff in recognizing situations that may constitute or raise the appearance of an antitrust issue, the AISC Board of Directors establishes as a matter of policy the General Rules of Antitrust Compliance provided below.
+Should questions arise about the manner in which the antitrust laws apply to the activities of AISC or any committee thereof, such questions shall be directed to AISC's president or general counsel, as appropriate.

 General Rules of Antitrust Compliance